 - Increased bleeding for hemophiliacs.
 Some people with hemophilia have increased bleeding with protease inhibitors including KALETRA.

 - Allergic reactions.
 Skin rashes, some of them severe, can occur in people who take KALETRA.
-Tell your healthcare provider if you had a rash when you took another medicine for your HIV-1 infection or if you notice any skin rash when you take KALETRA.
+Tell your doctor if you had a rash when you took another medicine for your HIV-1 infection or if you notice any skin rash when you take KALETRA.

 - Babies taking KALETRA oral solution may have side effects.
 KALETRA oral solution contains alcohol and propylene glycol.
 Call your doctor right away if your baby appears too sleepy or their breathing has changed.